There are tons of different apps for freelancers out there, so it can be hard to separate the good ones from the bad ones.

 Plus, it will automatically send reminders to your clients on your behalf, so you don’t have to track payments as closely as you might have to with other invoicing software.

 HoneyBook is what I use in my own business.
-They currently have a deal where you only have to pay $1 a month for your first eight months with them!
-Otherwise, it’s $40 per month.
+They currently have a deal where you only have to pay $1 a month for your first two months with them!
+It’s a great way to see if you like it.

 This list of best apps for freelancers wouldn’t be complete without including good ol’ PayPal.
 Because PayPal is so trusted by consumers worldwide (especially because it’s used on Shopify websites), clients already know how to use it, and they trust it.